jsfiveash/asm-website/README.md

   * Go to the index.html file
   * On the right side click the pencil icon to edit the file
   * Line 114 is where the About section starts which is for announcements
-  * For Maryland Archeology of the month where it says <embed src="PDF/*FILENAME*.pdf" change whatever the current filename       is to the new filename for the archeology of the month you want to show
-  * Below that the h2 and p tag is where you can edit and show a text announcement (add an additional description for more details or to help you remember the changes made)
+  * The h2 and p tag is where you can edit and show a text announcement (add an additional description for more details or to help you remember the changes made)
   * Click commit changes
   * Go to GitHub (<> Code) tab